-Note: Total plastics trade has been aggregated across five stages of the life-cycle of plastics: primary forms of plastics, intermediate forms of plastics, intermediate forms of plastics, intermediate forms of plastics, intermediate forms of plastics products, final manufactured plastic products, and plastic waste.
+Note: Total plastics trade has been aggregated across five stages of the life-cycle of plastics: primary forms of plastics, intermediate forms of plastics, intermediate manufactured plastic products, final manufactured plastic products, and plastic waste.
 The hierarchy table used for the aggregation of Harmonized-System six-digit is available on the UNCTADstat Classifications website.